coleygroup/bio_orthogonal_click_reactions/README.md

 python extract_promising_dipoles.py --predictions-file predictions_bio_iteration0.csv
 ```

-`extract_promising_reactions.py` facilitates the selection of promising synthetic reactions, i.e., selective reactions that are fast under physiological conditions and are more or less irreversible:
+`extract_promising_reactions.py` facilitates the selection of promising synthetic reactions, i.e., selective reactions that are fast under physiological conditions and can be expected to be irreversible:
 ```
 python extract_promising_reactions.py --predictions-file <input .csv file containing predicted reaction and activation energies> [--threshold-dipolarophiles <threshold for the mean activation energy of a dipolarophile to gauge intrinsic reactivity>] [--threshold-reverse-barrier <threshold for the reverse barrier (to ensure irreversibility)>] [--max-g-act <maximal G_act for a dipole-dipolarophile combination to be considered suitable>]
 ```